michelled/weavly.org/src/resources/weavly-for-screen-reader-users-1.md

 ![This image shows an expanded audio settings menu for the Weavly coding environment. ](/assets/media/audio-menu.jpg "Weavly audio settings menu")

-Facilitators can work with the learner to find the best audio settings that meet the learner’s needs and preferences.
-To allow screen readers to be the main source of audio output, it is recommended to turn off audio announcement, however, leave the musical sounds on.
+Facilitators can work with learners to find the best audio settings that meet each learner’s needs and preferences.
+To allow screen readers to be the main source of audio output, it is recommended to turn off audio announcement.
+However, it is recommended to leave the musical sounds turned on.

 Here are the available options:

-* Option to turn on/off all sounds in the Weavly coding environment.
+* Option to turn on/off all sounds in the Weavly coding environment
 * Option to turn on/off all musical sounds (Each action block will have a unique sound based on its location on the grid.
 These musical sounds are only played when a program is being played.)
 * Option to turn on/off all audio announcements or individually select to turn on/off any of the following two options:

-  * Feedback: Audio announcement when an item is selected
+  * **Feedback:** Audio announcement when an item is selected
-  * Preview: Audio announcement while hovering over an item
+  * **Preview:** Audio announcement while hovering over an item